Table of Contents

 The blister develops to help the skin heal by forming a protective pocket of fluid between the torn upper layers of the epidermis.

 Unfortunately, the raw skin under this bubble of fluid can become very sore to the touch, and if the bubble bursts there is a chance it can become infected.

 Thankfully though, there are several very effective products that you can use to protect your feet from the ravages of blisters, most of which prevent the rubbing from occurring by adding a barrier between the foot and the shoe.

-Discover five top-rated anti-blister products from Amazon in this guide, along with tips to help you reduce the likelihood you’ll get blisters the next time you go for a walk in Scotland.
+Discover the best products to prevent foot blisters in this guide, along with tips to help you reduce the likelihood you’ll get blisters the next time you go for a walk in Scotland.

 In a hurry?
 If you don’t have time to read the reviews, follow the link below to purchase my #1 recommended blister prevention product on Amazon.

 Recommended product for preventing foot blisters: Compeed Blister Patches

 What are blisters and how do you prevent them?

 Getting blisters on your feet is one of the biggest annoyances you can have while visiting Scotland.

 We might have the best walking routes in the entire UK, but if you’re midway on a multi-mile trek through the back of beyond and your feet are crippling you, the whole experience will be nothing short of a disaster.